What is the Local Control and Accountability Plan (LCAP):

 The LCAP is a critical part of the new Local Control Funding Formula (LCFF).
 Each school district must engage parents, educators, employees and the community to establish these plans.
 The plans will describe the school district’s overall vision for students, annual goals and specific actions the district will take to achieve the vision and goals.
 The LCAPs must focus on eight areas identified as state priorities.
 The plans will also demonstrate how the district’s budget will help achieve goals, and assess each year how well the strategies in the plan were able to improve outcomes.

 What is the Local Control Funding Formula (LCFF)?

-Anaheim City School District sees this as an opportunity for significant improvement and is happy to collaboratively work with staff, parents, and members of the community to create a successful plan that will continue to support student success.
+Anaheim Elementary School District sees this as an opportunity for significant improvement and is happy to collaborate.